 In the late 1940s and early 1950s, the United States found itself in a similar position — and the wealthy and powerful knew it.
 They had lived the 20’s and knew how dangerous a postwar period can be.

 They deliberately studied and adopted the techniques employed by the Nazi Regime, awed by the Nazis’ ability to keep so many people enthralled so effectively that they damn near conquered all of Europe.
-Just like the early space program relied on captured German scientists — many of them Nazi party members (most Germans weren’t, so the choice to join was significant) — so did the political effort to establish the boundaries of postwar society imitate many totalitarian elements learned from the defeated powers.
+Just like the early space program relied on captured German scientists — many of them Nazi party members (most Germans weren’t, so the choice to join is significant) — so did the political effort to establish the boundaries of postwar society imitate many totalitarian elements learned from the defeated powers.

 Instead, mass media itself served as the battleground for deciding what kinds of behaviors were expected in the new American society being built.
 In a free news market where lots of expensive equipment is needed to produce messages lots of people see, there will only be room for a few large companies who will each try to appeal to a particular audience.
 If this is paid for by subscriptions or advertising, as is standard in the United States, a doubly-reinforced feedback look will develop where people are essentially recruited into distinct news ecosystems where they absorb and accept different sets of facts.